OPERATIONS DIVISION

 TEAMS AND UNITS

-Teams and units are smaller, specialized groups of officers and other
+Teams and units are smaller, specialized groups of officers and other personnel who work in a specialized field.

 The Rialto Police Department subscribes to the concepts of "evidence-based policing."
 "Evidence-based policing" is the use of the best available research on the outcomes of police work to implement guidelines and evaluate agencies, units, and officers.
 It suggests that just doing research is not enough and that proactive efforts are required to push accumulated research evidence into practice through national and community guidelines.
 These guidelines can then focus in-house evaluations on what works best across agencies, units, victims, and officers.